Hank Locklin: 1975–2007: Later years

-Locklin's career began slowing down following the 1970s.
+Locklin's career began slowing after the 1970s.
 In the early 2000s, his son (Hank Adam Locklin) encouraged his father to return to the recording studio.
-In 2001, Locklin's first album in decades was released titled, Generations in Song.
-The project was produced by his son and featured session instrumentation some of the original Nashville A-Team.
-It also featured collaborations with Vince Gill, Dolly Parton and many others.
+In 2001, Locklin's first album in decades was released, titled Generations in Song.
+The project was produced by his son and featured session instrumentation from some of the original Nashville A-Team.
+It also featured collaborations with Vince Gill, Dolly Parton, and others.
 The album received positive reviews from writers and critics following its release.
 Bruce Eder of Allmusic gave it four stars and praised Locklin's voice: "His voice sounds at least three decades fresher than it has a right to, and the harmonizing and the playing are first-rate, along with the arrangements, which makes this more than an exercise in nostalgia."
 No Depression also gave the album a warm response, calling its production to have "clean arrangements" that allow his "clear voice to shine through."
-Ken Burke of Country Standard Time also gave the album a positive review. "the Florida-born tenor can boast not only that he clawed his way out of dire poverty, but built a musical legacy that he can share with his family," Burke wrote.
+Ken Burke of Country Standard Time also gave the album a positive review.
+"The Florida-born tenor can boast not only that he clawed his way out of dire poverty, but built a musical legacy that he can share with his family," Burke wrote.

-In 2006, Locklin released his final album called By the Grace of God: The Gospel Album.
-The album was a collection of gospel songs that featured collaborations with The Oak Ridge Boys and The Jordanaires.
+In 2006, Locklin released his final album titled By the Grace of God: The Gospel Album.
+The album was a collection of Gospel songs that featured collaborations with the Oak Ridge Boys and the Jordanaires.
 The record was issued on Yell Records.
 It was reviewed favorably by Larry Stephens of Country Standard Time, who praised Locklin's youthful voice and songwriting effort.
-Also in 2006, Locklin appeared on the PBS special, Country Pop Legends in which he performed "Send Me the Pillow That You Dream On", and "Please Help Me I'm Falling".
+Also in 2006, Locklin appeared on Country Pop Legends in which he performed "Send Me the Pillow That You Dream On", and "Please Help Me I'm Falling".
 In his final years of performing, Locklin continued appearing at the Grand Ole Opry.
 In September 2007, he made his last appearance at the venue.